Jopacorrea/soundwise-capstone/README.md

 - _User Authentication_ – Users can securely authenticate with Spotify and Apple Music.
 - _Playlist Transfer_ - Seamlessly transfer playlists from Spotify to Apple Music.
 - _Music Preview_ – Preview playlists and their contents before initiating a transfer.
-- _Error Handling_ – The app notifies users if any songs are unavailable on the target platform.
-- _Progress Indicator_ – A real-time progress bar displays the status of the playlist transfer.
+- _Progress Indicator_ – A real-time progress displays the status of the playlist transfer.
-- _History Tracking_ - Users can view past transfer attempts, including success and failure statuses.
+- _Sunnary_ – Give the status of the process and allows user to redirect to Apple Music.

 ## Implementation